Efficient Discovery of Actual Causality in Stochastic Systems: Experimental Evaluation

 \subsubsection{Algorithm.}

-We used the Python programming language along with the Python API of the Z3 SMT solver~\cite{dmb08}.
-Our implementation involves two key hyperparameters: the initial set of predicates and the splitting strategy for refining an abstract state $\hat{\state}_{\Delta}$.
-It is important to note that the performance of the abstraction-refinement technique is highly sensitive to these hyperparameters.
+We used the Python programming language along with the Python API of the \textsf{Z3} SMT solver~\cite{dmb08}. \vmcai{In general, \textsf{Z3} is incomplete for non-linear arithmetic; however, it successfully handles all our benchmarks, as the considered DTMC models are bounded and acyclic.} Our implementation involves two key hyperparameters: the initial set of predicates and the splitting strategy for refining an abstract state $\hat{\state}_{\Delta}$. \camera{ In order to control the splitting strategy, we introduced a tunable hyperparameter $\beta \in (0, 1]$ which controls the fraction of an abstract state to be concretized when refining the abstract state.
+This fraction determines the trade-off between the number of iterations required to identify a cause and the size of the model in the subsequent iteration. } It is important to note that the performance of the abstraction-refinement technique is highly sensitive to these hyperparameters.
 For example, an unsuitable initial predicate set may result in a model that is too coarse, requiring several rounds of refinement to discover the cause.
-On the other hand, using a finer abstraction generates a large number of abstract states, thereby diminishing the performance advantages of abstraction and resulting in solving times comparable to those of the concrete model.
-Further details on splitting strategies are provided in \Cref{app:hyp}.
+On the other hand, using a finer abstraction generates a large number of abstract states, thereby diminishing the performance advantages of abstraction and resulting in solving times comparable to those of the concrete model. \vmcai{Moreover, a poor choice of predicates may result in abstract states that conflate concrete states where the effect holds with those where it does not.
+This ambiguity can lead to difficulties in computing reachability probabilities, as it becomes unclear whether such an abstract state should be considered as satisfying the effect.
+Therefore, it is crucial to select predicates that distinguish states based on key properties, including the effect.} Further details on splitting strategies are provided in \Cref{app:hyp}.